neam/dna-project-base-12-factor-app-boilerplate/docs/52-deploy-tutum.md

 First, make sure that everything is tested, committed and pushed.

-Create a new release in SourceTree.
+Create a new release in SourceTree, call it `YY.MM.R`, where YY is the current year, MM is the current month, and R is an incremental number for the current months' releases, for instance `15.11.2` if you are releasing the 2nd release in nov 2015.

 Push the new branch.